 In general, "collagen powder and protein powder are different products with different nutrition profiles, different ingredients, and different goals," says Scott Keatley, R.D.
 Ultimately, which powder is right for you depends on the benefits you're looking for.

 3 benefits of collagen

 Collagen powder is newer on the market and offers many benefits for overall health, including the following:

-Some powders also have vitamin C along with collagen, which helps add structure and firmness to hair, skin, nails, and other connective tissues, he adds.* If you're looking to give your hair, skin, and nails support, collagen powder may be a better option for you—especially since whey proteins (which are often found in protein powder) have been linked to breakouts.*
+Some collagen powders also have vitamin C, which helps add structure and firmness to hair, skin, nails, and other connective tissues, he adds.*

 There are specific benefits of protein powder—here are some important ones to keep in mind:

-Protein powder contains calories and that can "add to your meal while providing the building blocks for just about everything in your body," Keatley says.
-While protein powder shouldn't be used as a meal replacement, adding it to your food can help you feel fuller longer.
+Protein powder contains calories, which can "add to your meal while providing the building blocks for just about everything in your body," Keatley says.
+While protein powder shouldn't be used as a meal replacement, adding it to meals can help you feel fuller longer.
 "That may decrease snack intake later in the day," Keatley says.

-Protein powder and collagen powder are not interchangeable due to their differing amino acid profiles.
+Protein powder and collagen powder are not interchangeable, thanks to their differing amino acid profiles.
 Protein powders tend to be better for those following a vegan diet or who are strictly interested in muscle gains.
 However, if you're looking for a supplement that has more full-body benefits, a collagen supplement might be right for you.*